0Mattias/earthmc-beta/README.md

 # EarthMC Tracker Beta - an agentic tracker for the EarthMC

-This is a BETA BUILD of EarthMC Tracker ([Looking for the stable version?](https://github.com/0Mattias/earthmc-tracker)), featuring the all-new agent system linked to a real-time server database.
-Powered by Gemini 3.1 Pro and 3.1 Flash Lite.
-Ask the agent anything about EarthMC, and get expert insights served to you as they happen!
+🚨 This is a BETA BUILD of EarthMC Tracker ([Looking for the stable version?](https://github.com/0Mattias/earthmc-tracker)). 🚨

+# What is it?

+EarthMC Tracker is a modded version of the EarthMC server map available at map.earthmc.net.
+Track players, towns, and nations and keep tabs on historical data in real-time.
+With the exclusive never-before-seen "Show Path" feature, you can find out exactly where players have walked down to the second.
+Now featuring a built-in Agent, track, analyze, and gain insights on everything in the database, including these historical paths!
 <img width="1696" height="1500" alt="image" src="https://github.com/user-attachments/assets/fbfb9f01-432d-43b6-9a69-37dcdfd07ae4" />